 American and Chinese business relations are at the heart of Steve Feldman’s research.
 His work is mainly concerned with ethical and cultural differences, and he addresses a variety of key questions.
 What ethical and cultural challenges do American executives face in China?
 How are they responding to these challenges?
-Steve’s research includes detailed accounts of Chinese business practices.
+Feldman’s research includes detailed accounts of Chinese business practices.
 It also provides insight into how to most effectively respond to them within American fair trade laws and without jeopardizing business.

 Ph.D., Wharton School of Business, University of Pennsylvania, 1983